 This category is open to arts and non-arts nonprofit organizations that provide programming for youth under the ages of 18 years old.
 Projects funded in this category will encourage participation in the visual arts, craft, media, music, theater, dance, folk, or literary arts though events, performances, exhibits, classes/workshops and other arts programs.
 Projects must be lead by an artist(s) who has experience working with youth and be guided by an approach or process for teaching and/or presenting art.
 Expenses that qualify funding include artist fees, public performance and exhibition costs, project-related promotion and marketing, arts consultants, guest teaching artist fees, materials, supplies, etc. Applicants can receive up to fifty percent of eligible program costs, not to exceed $7,000.
 Requires a 1:1 cash match.

 The City of Reno Arts & Culture Events Grants are awarded to arts and culture and non-arts nonprofit organizations for one-time arts & culture FREE events.
 The events funded by City of Reno Arts & Culture Event Grants may be anywhere within the Reno city limits and must be free and open to the general public.
 Events should be designed to attract the maximum number of people, as appropriate for the event and site.
 Funds may be used to support community festivals, special performances, exhibitions, concerts, workshops, and other events.
-Applicant can receive up to $7,500 of eligible event.
+Applicant can receive up to $7,000 of eligible event costs.
 Requires a 10% cash match.

 A competitive application will demonstrate social impact beyond a traditional audience experience as well as a plan to reach diverse and underserved populations.